jberghoef/wagtail-tag-manager/README.rst

         # ...
     ]

+If you wish to enable the cookie bar settings (allowing you to change to title and text displayed in the cookie bar), also include ``wagtail.contrib.settings`` in the ``INSTALLED_APPS``.

 WTM offers two ways to implement it's functionality.
 You can either choose to use the middleware (which will rewrite the html on each request) or use the ``{% wtm_instant_tags %}`` and ``{% wtm_lazy_manager %}`` template tags.